 The story focuses on her mother Paula Nierdert Elliott (playing Bridey’s mother in the film) as a brittle woman in a midlife crisis who is being haunted by a ghost in her home.
 The family has gathered for a drunken weekend to celebrate the birthday of a beloved family member with copious amounts of alcohol and their drug dealer named Pooh Pooh (Haley Joel Osment).
 At Sundance, Elliott talked growing up in her funny family, how the movie was using that family as a microscosm for the film industry, and women’s struggle to be heard.

+You’re fairly young.
+What inspired you to make a movie about a middle-aged woman ignored by her family?
 What seeded the idea was working with my family.
 That was the first idea.
 As I was writing it, I was thinking of how right now women are so empowered to speak their minds, to be heard, and I was thinking my mom’s generation had that in a way, but also missed the boat in a way.
 And as things we’re shifting in my life, I moved to L.A., I became more acutely aware of how hard it is for women to be taken seriously in this business.

+Oh really, it was moving to L.A.?
 Yeah, in a way I felt it in New York, too, but once I moved to L.A., you feel the business side more.
 And it made me want to write about women.
 And use the family as a microcosm of the entertainment industry.

 After I watched it, I went to check your mom’s credits, because I felt like she must have been in a million things.
 I was shocked that she hadn’t.
 She used to act?